 Happy Fall!
 To help keep you inspired through this crisper weather, here’s my latest for Psychology Today.
 Hope you like it!
 It’s about lightening our loads and freeing our minds, and who doesn’t need more of that!?

-We all know the situation: something happened that made us upset, we go over it in our mind, we blow our top, we say things we regret, we exhaust ourselves and, ultimately, we usually end up regretting something: what we said or did (or what we didn’t say!).
+We all know the situation: something happened that made us upset, we go over it in our mind, we blow our top, we say things we don’t mean, we exhaust ourselves and, ultimately, we usually end up regretting something that we said or did (or what we didn’t say!)

-So how can we reap the benefits of anger while not succumbing to its dangers?
-Read on at Psychology Today.
+So how can we reap the benefits of anger without succumbing to its dangers?
+Forgiveness.
+Sounds simple but research shows there is a lot to it.

 Enjoyed this post?